hmc-cs111-fall2015/project-notebook/Entry 2 -- November 8.md

 **What questions do you have for your critique partners?
 How can they best help you?**

+This week I intended to come up with features.
+I did this by writing a sample program using my DSL, which can be seen [here](https://github.com/AdamCDunlap/StateOfTheRobot/blob/master/examples/picobot.ino).
+I'd appreciate input about confusingly-named functions or other features that could be useful.

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**

+About 9 hours

 ## Post-critique summary
+Essentially, Matt said that my project seems like a good size if I keep it at approximately the API level.

 ## Post-critique reflection
+One thing that Matt brought up was that he didn't think having a `wait` function that introduces shadow states would be necessary.
+I thought about this more but I still think it would be useful, although I need to consider more carefully exactly what it does.
+Even if the wait function itself is non-blocking, if it doesn't let anything in the state machine run, it would not be useful.
+So there needs to be some logic to say to do something if it's not waiting but have other things interrupt the wait.
+This perhaps could be implemented by saying that something has the "main logic" and some other part of the code has interrupt or auxilliary logic.